-What is asthma: A guide for parents
+What is asthma: a guide for parents

 Having a child with asthma can be scary.
 No one wants to see their child not being able to breathe.
 It is normal to feel unsure where to turn.
 This guide aims to equip you with knowledge and tips to navigate your child’s asthma journey.